anacronw/multer-s3/README.md

 Streaming multer storage engine for AWS S3.

-This project is mostly an integration piece for existing code samples from Multer's [storage engine documentation](https://github.com/expressjs/multer/blob/master/StorageEngine.md) with a call to `s3.upload` (see the [aws-sdk docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property)) as the substitution piece for file system.
+This project is mostly an integration piece for existing code samples from Multer's [storage engine documentation](https://github.com/expressjs/multer/blob/master/StorageEngine.md) with a call to S3 as the substitution piece for file system.
 Existing solutions I found required buffering the multipart uploads into the actual filesystem which is difficult to scale.

+## AWS SDK Versions

+3.x.x releases of multer-s3 use AWS JavaScript SDK v3.
+Specifically, it uses the Upload class from [@aws-sdk/lib-storage](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/modules/_aws_sdk_lib_storage.html) which in turn calls the modular [S3Client](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-s3/classes/s3client.html).

+2.x.x releases for multer-s3 use AWS JavaScript SDK v2 via a call to [s3.upload](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property).

 ## Installation